-I'm an interdisciplinary thinker/practitioner with an interest in ecological economics and social entrepreneurship.
-With the global economy outgrowing the biosphere and social inequality intensifying, how can societies manage the peaceful transition to a low-carbon, climate-resilient future?
+I'm an interdisciplinary thinker/practitioner in the fields of ecological economics and social entrepreneurship.
+With the global economy outgrowing the biosphere and social inequality intensifying, how can societies manage the peaceful transition to ecological and economic resilience?
 How are good ideas tested, practiced, and communicated in the public sphere?

 Is it possible to consume less but improve wellbeing?
-How can political narratives, public policies, and business practices transition away from consumerism and towards restoring (or at least conserving) the natural world?
+How can political narratives, public policies, and business practices transition away from consumerism and towards restoring (or at least conserving) the global community of life?
 How can theory become practice in complex policy and business settings?

 Promising paths forward